alexal1/Insomniac/README.md

 Activate these features by supporting our small team on Patreon: [https://insomniac-bot.com/activate/](https://insomniac-bot.com/activate/).

+### Udemy course for beginners
+We've recorded a video course to _show_ and _explain_ everything you need to know to start using Insomniac.
+In these videos we explain how to:
+- Install Python
+- Install Insomniac
+- Install platform-tools
+- Enable and set developer options on a mobile phone / emulator
+- Run Insomniac from Terminal / Command Prompt

+All videos are recorded for 4 platforms: Windows, macOS, Linux and Raspberry Pi.
+Via this link you can get the course with a great discount: [Udemy Сourse Сoupon](https://insomniac-bot.com/udemy_course/).

+Purchase the course and get one month of extra features for free!

 ### Source code
 You can see contents of the `insomniac` PyPi package in the [insomniac](https://github.com/alexal1/Insomniac/tree/master/insomniac) folder.
 So, you can work with the source code directly.
 1. Clone the project: `git clone https://github.com/alexal1/Insomniac.git`